just-noticeable/damroo/cghs-echs-are-a-component-of-basic-pay.md

 As a matter of fact, University of Hyderabad is a Central Government Entity, and all of its current as well as ex-members have always been eligible for CGHS by virtue of being current or ex-members of the Central Govt of India.
 Furthermore, **the healthcare insurance for The State's employees and pensioners** is a "mandatory spending" budgeted by the Central Government of India via its corporations such as CGHS and ECHS, as it is not a "discretionary spending" in view of the laws in force.
 The State's corporations such as CGHS and ECHS are funded annually via tax-payer monies.

 So it must be noted that: Obstructing or modifying the Civil Rights of citizens in any manner, is certainly not within the ambit of the discretionary powers vested in the officers of Central Universities in India.
+Such obstruction of Civil Rights belonging to Indian citizens constitutes a crime against The State via usurpation of authority.

+The CAT is not authorized to adjudicate and penalize criminal matters such as corruption, embezzlement of public funds, and crimes against The State.

 ---